nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

 The `Practitioner` profile representing the clinician responsible for making the observation.

-Where this is not available, the person who recorded the data item is used.
+Where the observation was performed at another organisation and an `organisation` profile can be populated then that **SHALL** be populated here.
+This will be in addition to the clinical practitioner if both are available.

+If neither the performing organisation or the clinical practitioner is known then this **MUST** be populated with the details of the person that recordeed the data in the system.

 ### value[x] ###